Texas Democrats leave the state to block vote on redrawn House map backed by Trump

-Texas Democrats are leaving the state in an attempt to prevent the state House from holding a vote Monday on new congressional maps that Republicans hope will net them several additional U.S. House seats in the 2026 midterm elections.
+Democrats in the Texas House left the state Sunday in a last-resort bid to block new congressional maps sought by President Donald Trump that would give Republicans a better chance of preserving their narrow U.S. House majority in the 2026 midterm elections.

-The dramatic move Sunday could expose Democrats to fines and other penalties — with the state's attorney general having previously threatened to arrest them if they took such an action.
-Refusing to attend legislative session is a civil violation, however, so Democrats legally could not be jailed and it's unclear who has the power to carry out the warrants.

-Democrats have cast the decision to leave the state as a last-ditch effort to stop Republicans who hold full control of the Texas government from pushing through a rare mid-decade redrawing of the congressional map at the direction of President Donald Trump.
+The dramatic revolt came before the GOP-controlled state House was set to vote Monday on the proposed maps, which would give Republicans five more winnable congressional seats.
+In response to Texas' rare mid-decade political gerrymander, Democratic governors have floated the possibility of redrawing their own state's maps in retaliation, but their options are limited.

+Many of the Texas Democrats were bound for Illinois and a welcoming from Gov. JB Pritzker, a potential 2028 presidential contender, who in recent weeks has offered them support.
+It was not clear how long they were prepared to stay out of Texas or whether the gambit would succeed — four years ago, House Democrats left Texas for 38 days in protest of new voting restrictions that still wound up passing once the holdout ended.

-"This is not a decision we make lightly, but it is one we make with absolute moral clarity,” said Gene Wu, chair of the House Democratic Caucus, in a statement.
+“This is not a decision we make lightly, but it is one we make with absolute moral clarity,” Rep. Gene Wu, chair of the House Democratic Caucus, said in a statement.

-To conduct official business, at least 100 members of the 150-member Texas House must be present.
-Democrats hold 62 of the seats in the majority-Republican chamber.
-At least 51 Democratic members are leaving the state, said Josh Rush Nisenson, spokesperson for the House Democratic Caucus.
+Lawmakers can't pass bills in the 150-member Texas House without at least two-thirds of them present.
+Democrats hold 62 of the seats in the majority-Republican chamber and at least 51 were leaving the state, said Josh Rush Nisenson, spokesperson for the House Democratic Caucus.

-“Apathy is complicity, and we will not be complicit in the silencing of hard-working communities who have spent decades fighting for the power that Trump wants to steal," he said.

-The move marks the second time in four years that Texas Democrats have fled the state to block a vote.
-In 2021, a 38-day standoff took place when Democrats left for Washington in opposition to new voting restrictions.
+Republican House Speaker Dustin Burrows said the chamber would still meet as planned on Monday afternoon.

+Republican Attorney General Ken Paxton, who is running for U.S. Senate, said on X that Democrats who “try and run away like cowards should be found, arrested, and brought back to the Capitol immediately.”

 Texas Republicans last week unveiled their planned new U.S. House map that would create five new Republican-leaning seats.
 Republicans currently hold 25 of the state’s 38 seats.

-By leaving the state, Democrats are looking to block Republicans from the needed quorum to hold votes on the map set for Monday.
-The Texas House has rules to fine lawmakers $500 each day they break a quorum.
-GOP Attorney General Ken Paxton has said previously that if Democrats break quorum, “they should be found and arrested no matter where they go.”

-“My office stands ready to assist local, state, and federal authorities in hunting down and compelling the attendance of anyone who abandons their office and their constituents for cheap political theater,” Paxton said on the social media platform X on July 15.

-A large chunk of the Texas Democrats are heading to Illinois, where Democratic Gov. JB Pritzker had been in quiet talks with them for weeks about offering support if they chose to leave the state to break quorum.
-Pritzker, a potential 2028 presidential contender, has been one of Trump’s most outspoken critics during his second term.
+Pritzker, who has been one of Trump’s most outspoken critics during his second term, had been in quiet talks with Texas Democrats for weeks about offering support if they chose to leave the state to break quorum.

-Last week, Pritzker hosted several Texas Democrats in Illinois to publicly oppose the redistricting effort.
-California Gov. Gavin Newsom held a similar event in his own state.
+Last week, the governor hosted several Texas Democrats in Illinois to publicly oppose the redistricting effort, and California Gov. Gavin Newsom held a similar event in his own state.

 Pritzker also met privately with Texas Democratic Chair Kendall Scudder in June to begin planning for the possibility that lawmakers would depart for Illinois if they did decide to break quorum to block the map, according to a source with direct knowledge who requested anonymity to discuss private conversations.